-After that I refused to go to school alone, and my father would accompany me.
+After that I was afraid to go to school alone, and my father would accompany me.
 Soldiers stood across from the school, and the children would whistle and throw stones.
 The soldiers would scatter tear gas.
 Sometimes the school would be closed for days or weeks.

-At night, I would hear the young people demonstrating in the city streets – yelling, burning tyres, throwing stones.
+At night, I would hear the young people demonstrating in the city streets – yelling, burning tires, throwing stones.
 After that, soldiers would enter houses, and take out youngsters to clean the roads.

 Once they knocked down the door to our house, very loudly.
 I saw a soldier standing in the dark with a weapon, and my father running at him, shouting in Hebrew.
 The soldiers took my father away; I didn’t know where to.
-I stayed with my sisters and my mother cried all night, not knowing if my father would make it back alive.
-My father returned in the morning, with marks on his body.
+I stayed with my sisters and my mother.
+We cried all night, not knowing if my father would make it back alive.
+My father returned in the morning with marks covering his body.
 He didn’t speak, he just sat on the side quietly and smoked.
 That was the moment I got lost in fear and anger.

-I decided that these were my enemies and that I wanted revenge.
-I started throwing rocks, too, tagging walls with graffiti messages, making Molotov cocktails.
-This went on until I was arrested for the first time, for hanging up a Palestinian flag.
+I started throwing rocks and tagging walls with graffiti messages.
+I was arrested for the first time at age 14 – for raising a Palestinian flag.

 I had been through too much.
 I felt that the Jewish nation could not be trusted and I no longer thought peace was possible.
 I decided I would be more active in the Second Intifada… yet exactly the opposite happened.
 A friend invited me to a meeting in Beit Jalla.
 When I arrived, I discovered there were Israelis there.
-I didn’t want to sit or talk to them, so I sat on the side.
+At first I refused to sit or talk to them, so I sat on the side.
 I heard an Israeli woman say, “We’re allowed to defend ourselves and we’re allowed to defend our people, but what happened in Gaza – to blow up a whole building and kill several families to take out one terrorist, that’s not acceptable to me.
 That is not my people, that is not my army.”